gregarshinov/biaffine-ner/README.md

 * [Original repo](https://github.com/juntaoy/biaffine-ner) The repo, this codebase was forked from.
 * [Amir Zeldes](https://github.com/amir-zeldes) kindly created a tensorflow 2.0 and python 3 ready version and can be find [here](https://github.com/amir-zeldes/biaffine-ner)

+# Comments and notes

+* The NEREL dataset initially has a character span based annotations.
+To prepare this dataset for this model, one needs to segment each example into sentences and tokens and then map char span anntotations to token span annotations.
+* Some of NEREL entities may be "torn apart": one annotation for several char spans.
+This fact prevents one from using token span annotation based methods.
+That is why we had to split them into several annotations.
+* Biaffine NER method allows for nested NER, so we solve this task in particular.
+* Original code base did not work well with NEREL without following modifications:
+  * `extract_bert_features/data.py` had a bug in the 31st line, that caused Index error.
+  * [Original repo](https://github.com/juntaoy/biaffine-ner) version of `biaffine_ner_model.py` does not allow for Languae Model ablaition, while [Amir Zeldes's](https://github.com/amir-zeldes) one does.
+We had to change it back to TF1 and remove __future__ imports.
+  * `load_char_dict()` function (`util.py` line 44) treated char vocab too loosly: if there were several whitespaces, that occupied several positions in vocab file, that would lead to inconsistency in charcter index.
+Consequently, no training could be started because of tensor size mismatches.
+My modifications helped mitigate that.
+* We did not employ contextualized word embeddings due to their high computational cost and their taking too long to be computed.

+### Experiments

+We trained the model during no more than standard 40000 steps variying only character embedding size.

+### Results

+### Room for improvement
+1. Train longer than 40000 steps.
+The loss in both experiments have not reached its plato yet.
+2. Use contextualized embeddings from ruBERT.
+3. Perform a grid search on the following hyperparameters: `dropout_rate`, `lexical_droput_rate`, `char_embedding_size`, `filter_size`